Wasealex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond set all permissions only to other users(007) 9-John_Doe set permission as given -rwxr-x-wx (753) 10-mirror_permissions copy sets of mode of a file as another file(reference) 11-directories_permissions create execute permission to subdirrectories but not regular files(u+X)
+8-James_Bond set all permissions only to other users(007) 9-John_Doe set permission as given -rwxr-x-wx (753) 10-mirror_permissions copy sets of mode of a file as another file(reference) 11-directories_permissions create execute permission to subdirrectories but not regular files(-R a+X) 12-directory_permissions creating a directory with a permission on the same line (-m)